Travel Nepal

 Nepal’s second city sits on the banks of the beautiful Phewa Lake, surrounded by lush green hills and with the snowy peaks of the Annapurna range as a not-so-distant backdrop.
 It’s no wonder that so many travellers choose to stop off here on their Nepal adventure.

-The picturesque waterfront which buzzes with local life, whilst the city provides a great selection restaurants, bars and accommodation to suit any budget.
+The picturesque waterfront, which buzzes with local life, whilst the city provides a great selection of restaurants, bars, and accommodation to suit any budget.
 Perhaps the tourist shops and nightlife take a little away from Pokhara’s laid-back charm, but a slice of modern civilisation can be more than welcome after days spent trekking in the mountains.
 And anyway, that view…..

-With its close proximity to the Annapurna range, Pokhara is a perfect base for trekkers exploring this part of Nepal.
-It has also become Nepal’s adventure sports capital, with world-class opportunities for paragliding, rafting and mountain biking nearby.
+With its proximity to the Annapurna range, Pokhara is a perfect base for trekkers exploring this part of Nepal.
+It has also become Nepal’s adventure sports capital, with world-class opportunities for paragliding, rafting, and mountain biking nearby.

 Annapurna Region